spujadas/elk-docker/docs/index.md

 Forwarding logs from a host relies on a forwarding agent that collects logs (e.g. from log files, from the syslog daemon) and sends them to our instance of Logstash.

-The forwarding agent that was originally used with Logstash was Logstash forwarder, but with the introduction of the [Beats platform](https://www.elastic.co/products/beats) it may eventually be phased out in favour of Filebeats.
+The forwarding agent that was originally used with Logstash was Logstash forwarder, but with the introduction of the [Beats platform](https://www.elastic.co/products/beats) it may eventually be phased out in favour of Filebeat.
 The two approaches are therefore presented below.

 ### Forwarding logs with Logstash forwarder <a name="forwarding-logs-logstash-forwarder"></a>